phoenixframework/phoenix/guides/testing/testing_controllers.md

 resources "/articles", ArticleController, except: [:new, :edit]
 ```

 `new` and `edit` are only necessary for HTML because they basically exist to assist users in creating and updating resources.
-Besides having less actions, we will the controller and view tests and implementations for JSON are drastically different from the HTML ones.
+Besides having less actions, we will notice the controller and view tests and implementations for JSON are drastically different from the HTML ones.

 The only thing that is pretty much the same between HTML and JSON is the contexts and the schema, which, once you think about it, it makes total sense.
 After all, your business logic should remain the same, regardless if you are exposing it as HTML or JSON.